kaali-billi/Image-to-Pose/Blender Setup/README.md

 2. UTILS.py : Utility functions to process extracted blender data into datasets for depth estimation, point cloud completion and pose evaluation Metrics

 3. DATA_GEN.py : Uses given directories to extracted data to give back Images,Depth,Segmentation Mask, Pose and Translation

+4. DCDepth.Blend : Blender file with Dataset Generation Trajectory, Test Trajectory and Camera Setup to follow path and track object simultaneously.

 All files need improvement.
 For Incomplete and complete Point Cloud datasets for PCC, use function create_test_train(), after updating pcd_block() with camera intrinsic properties.
 Also Install HDRI Sun Aligner (https://github.com/akej74/hdri-sun-aligner) for realistic lighting that aligns itself with provided HDRI's